 The Rose River Loop is one of Shenandoah National Park’s most beautiful hikes for streams and waterfalls.
-Over the course of four miles, you’ll hike along the Rose River, the Hog Camp Branch, and finally up the Rose River fire road.
+Over the course of 3.7 miles, you’ll hike along the Rose River, the Hog Camp Branch, and finally up the Rose River fire road.

 You can see from some of Christine’s pictures that there is really a lot of nice water to see on this trail.
 I highly recommend doing this if you have a day or two in the park.

 As I usually like to comment, there is a geocache located here.
 For those that are unaware, physical geocaches are not allowed in National Parks.
 However, there is a small cemetery located off of the fire road that is considered private land and not owned by the Park Service.
 The cemetery was used by the people who used to live in the mountain hollows before the government took their land for the park in the early 1900’s.
 The Cave family gave permission for a geocache to be placed here called Viking Treasure Cave.
 ETA: This cache has since been removed from the park (September 2010)

 When we started down the Rose River trail, I couldn’t help but skeptically watch the blue sky peeking between openings in the trees above.
 The local weatherman had forecast a cloudy morning, but as we hiked along the sun began sending down rays and making a dappled pattern across the forest floor.
 It was lovely to look at, but was definitely not the kind of light I was hoping to have for the stream and waterfall photos I wanted take.
 You see, the Rose River Loop is one of the very best hikes in Shenandoah for folks who enjoy photographing running water.
 It’s also the place where my brother proposed to his now wife.
 They were engaged on a bitter cold New Year’s Eve camping trip somewhere along the Rose River.